rhaldkhein/centress/README.md

-# Centress
+# excore

-A modular monolith  micro-framework for Express
+A small dependency injection framework for Express.
+Inpsired by .Net Core.